dcuartielles/bash_site/README.md

 ## Updates

+### 20220116: fixed the code issue

+* Fixed the issue with the code having && or & in it.
+It turnd out to be an issue with the way *awk* handles this reserve character, and it cannot be escaped properly

 ### 20220115: tiny things make a difference

 * Removed the exercise from code examples, what will allow to easily rearranging examples without having to renumber the code blocks BY HAND :-O